 - 1. Death in the family

 - 2. Chronic illness

+- 3. Mental or Behavioral Health

-- 3. Surgery
+- 4. Surgery

-- 4. Contagious illness (pink eye, strep throat, mononucleosis, etc.)
+- 5. Contagious illnesses (pink eye, strep throat, mononucleosis, etc.)

-- 5. A car accident
+- 6. A car accident

 Extenuating circumstances must be accompanied by acceptable documentation.

 Acceptable Documentation

 - 1. Chronic illness form, completed by doctor at the beginning of each school year.
 Only absences pertaining to that chronic illness will be excused.
 This form is only available through the school nurse. (illness) - 2.
 Airline tickets or parent letter (death in the family) - 3.
 College visits (tour itinerary) - 4.
 A copy of an accident report or citation - 5.
 Physician's note